Skip to main content

 What Is the Primary Role of Insulin?

 Insulin’s primary directive is to manage energy abundance.
-After you consume a meal, particularly one containing carbohydrates, your levels rise.
+After you consume a meal, particularly one containing carbohydrates, your blood glucose levels rise.
 The pancreas responds by secreting insulin.
 This hormone then acts like a key, unlocking cells in your muscles, liver, and adipose (fat) tissue to allow glucose to enter.

 This action lowers blood sugar back to a stable baseline.
 In muscle and liver cells, the incoming glucose is used for immediate energy or stored as glycogen for future needs.
 In fat cells, insulin promotes the storage of excess energy as triglycerides.